swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 `<IdentityProvider>` \[Required\]

-> The SAML EntityID of the Identity Provider that MUST be used to
+> The SAML entityID of the Identity Provider that MUST be used to
 > authenticate the signer before signing.
-The EntitID value is specified
+The entitID value is specified
 > using the **saml:NameIDType** complex type and MUST include a `Format`
 > attribute with the value
 > `urn:oasis:names:tc:SAML:2.0:nameid-format:entity`.

 `<SignRequester>` \[Required\]

-> The SAML EntityID of the service that sends this request to the
+> The SAML entityID of the service that sends this request to the
 > Signing Service.
-The EntityID value is specified using the
+The entityID value is specified using the
 > **saml:NameIDType** complex type and MUST include a `Format` attribute
 > with the value `urn:oasis:names:tc:SAML:2.0:nameid-format:entity`.

 `<SignService>` \[Required\]

-> The SAML EntityID of the service to which this Sign Request is sent.
+> The SAML entityID of the service to which this Sign Request is sent.
-> The EntityID value is specified using the **saml:NameIDType** complex
+> The entityID value is specified using the **saml:NameIDType** complex
 > type and MUST include a `Format` attribute with the value
 > `urn:oasis:names:tc:SAML:2.0:nameid-format:entity`.